College of Arts, Humanities and Business

-As a PhD student in Bangor, you would be part of a lively and close-knit scholarly environment.
-The College of Arts & Humanities is home to a thriving community of postgraduate researchers who benefit from being part of the College’s Graduate School and the University’s Doctoral School, which provide excellent opportunities for professional and academic development.
-Established in 1884, Bangor University benefits from its stunning geographical location between the Snowdonia National Park and the North Wales coast, and has excellent transport links to London (3 hours by train), the north west of England and the Midlands, and the Republic of Ireland.
+As a PhD student in Bangor, you would be part of a lively and close-knit scholarly environment, where you will find plenty of opportunities for professional academic training and social events, organised by the College and by the University’s Doctoral School.
+Established in 1884, Bangor University benefits from its stunning geographical location between the Snowdonia National Park and the North Wales coast, and has excellent transport links to London (3 hours by train), the north west of England, the Midlands, and the Republic of Ireland.

 Am I eligible to apply?

 To be eligible, prospective students must fulfil the conditions for doctoral study at Bangor University.
 Applicants must have completed or be on course to completing a relevant MA or MArts with an average grade of 2:1 or Distinction.
 The typical start date for PhD study will be 1st October 2018.
 Other start dates need to be justified, will be considered on a case by case basis and can be no later than January 2019.

 This PhD Fee Waiver Scheme ONLY applies to those not already in receipt of any other funding support.
 Students who are already registered for a PhD course at Bangor University are not eligible.
 The Scheme is open only to UK and EU students (where the status of EU students may be subject to change in the future).
 Part-time PhD students can also participate in the scheme.

-A full application for study to the University’s Postgraduate Research Programmes must be submitted using the University's Postgraduate On-Line Application Form, indicating ‘CAH Fee Waiver’ when prompted under the funding section of the on-line form, and identifying the School to which they are applying.
+A full application for study to the University’s Postgraduate Research Programmes must be submitted using the University's Postgraduate On-Line Application Form, indicating ‘CAH Fee Waiver’ when prompted under the funding section of the on-line form, and identifying the subject area for which they are applying.

 Candidates must also submit a completed Fee Waiver Application form.
-This must be sent to the Postgraduate Admissions Administrator (email@example.com).
+This must be sent to the Postgraduate Admissions Administrator.
 Each application for a fee waiver must be authorised and approved by the relevant Head of School.